 We were the first to initiate a Guaranteed Donor Program.
 This program guarantees that, after registration, a donor is accepted at the time of death even if their health conditions should change.

 There is never any cost to the donor or their family for the services we provide.
-Research For Life covers all expenses related to: transportation, filing of death certificate, cremation and return of the cremated remains – either direct return to the family in a dignified urn, spread at sea or no return.
+Research For Life covers all expenses related to: transportation, filing of death certificate, cremation and return of the cremated remains – either direct return to the family, spread at sea or no return.

 Please note, we do not register donors outside of our current service area which includes the state of Arizona and, excluding some rural areas, Southern California.